Harry-Cao/GouGouLiu-iOS/README.md

 ```

 ## Dependance
 In this project, I use [cocoapods](https://cocoapods.org) and [swiftpm](https://www.swift.org/documentation/package-manager/) at the same time.
-So you still need to set up for dependance installed by cocoapods.
+So you still need to set up for dependances that installed by cocoapods.
 ```
 pod install
 ```